 2. Sin is easy to get into quickly, and deeply.

-I don't know how Sampson got himself so full of burs, but I imagine it didn't take too long.
+I don't know how Samson got himself so full of burs, but I imagine it didn't take too long.
 He's got a big ole' bushy tail, and burs are designed to stick to fur.
 He had some on his legs- back, tail and tummy- and I can see how they easily spread from one area to the others (maybe even as he was trying to get them off).

 Once you allow a small sin- bigger ones always follow.

 Your boasting is not good.
 Don’t you know that a little yeast leavens the whole batch of dough?
 Get rid of the old yeast, so that you may be a new unleavened batch—as you really are.
 For Christ, our Passover lamb, has been sacrificed.- 1 Corinthians 5:6-7